-The primary limit (S10) is located in the heating vestibule panel.
+The primary limit on is located in the heating vestibule panel under the combustion air inducer.
+See figure 1.
 When excess heat is sensed in the heat exchanger, the limit will open.
-If the limit is open, the furnace control energizes the supply air blower and closes the gas valve.
+If the limit is open, the integrated control energizes the supply air blower and closes the gas valve.
 The limit automatically resets when unit temperature returns to normal.

-The switch must reset within three minutes or the SureLight control will go into Watch guard for one hour.
+The switch must reset within three minutes or SureLight® control will go into Watchguard for one hour.
 The switch is factory set and cannot be adjusted.
-The switch may have a different set point for each unit model number.
-See Lennox Repair Parts Handbook if limit switch must be replaced.
+The switch may have a different setpoint for each unit model number.
+If limit switch must be replaced, refer to Lennox ProductZone repair parts list.